vitalibo/norma/docs/reference.md

 Column(float)
 ```

-Use below transformation matrix to coerce other types to `number`:
+Use the table below to coerce other types to `number`:

 | Input                              | Type                                           | Output   | Error           | Reason                                                             |
 |------------------------------------|------------------------------------------------|----------|-----------------|--------------------------------------------------------------------|